cgreenhalgh/musiccodes/docs/fileformat.md

 ### Code format 2

 Format 2 builds codes from relative interval and timing the immediately preceeding notes.
-E.g. `"0(4),0"` corresponds to two consecutive notes of the same pitch, decomposing the string as follows:
+E.g. `"0/4,0"` corresponds to two consecutive notes of the same pitch, decomposing the string as follows:
 - `0` - pitch offset of first note being considered relative to last note, in semitones = `0`, i.e. same pitch
-- `(4)` - duration of time interval between that note and the next note, normalised so that the last interval is considered `4` (i.e. 4 beats)
+- `/4` - (originally `(4)`) duration of time interval between that note and the next note, normalised so that the last interval is considered `4` (i.e. 4 beats)
 - `,` - next note...
 - `0` - last note is always considered to be pitch `0` and length unspecified.

-E.g. `"4(4),2(4),0"` is a sequence of (at least) 3 notes, where the last 3 notes have the same time interval between them (i.e. the first and second notes have the same duration) and there the pitch of each note is one tone below the previous one.
+E.g. `"4/4,2/4,0"` is a sequence of (at least) 3 notes, where the last 3 notes have the same time interval between them (i.e. the first and second notes have the same duration) and there the pitch of each note is one tone below the previous one.

 Note that format 2 checks for codes after every note and does not wait for the 'end' of a note stream, so the note pattern can be embedded within a longer stream of notes.